Phone: (209) 946-2153

 ECPE 177.
 Computer Networking.
 4 Units.

-Students study computer networks and the Internet.
-Topics include LAN and WAN architectures, packet switched networks and routing, the 7-layer OSI model and Internet protocol stack, socket programming and client/server systems as well as wireless security.
-The course includes a laboratory.
+Topics examined in this course include computer networks and the internet, LAN and WAN architectures, and packet switched networks and routing.
+Students learn about the internet protocol stack, socket programming and client/server systems, wireless networking and security.
 Also listed as COMP 177.
+Junior or Senior standing.
 Prerequisites: Completion of all Fundamental Skills; COMP 053 and ECPE 170 with a "C-" or better.
-Junior or Senior standing.

 ECPE 178.
 Computer Network Security.
 3 Units.